 When I first started learning and teaching with the Principle Approach® method, my main source of lessons was the Noah Plan® curriculum.
+It’s the best Christian homeschool curriculum out there, by the way.
 Since the lesson content using the method was already put together, I didn’t bother much with taking notes for myself.
 This was well and good in the beginning of my journey because I was in the baby step stages of figuring out this method and absorbing as much as I could.
 As I moved from crawling to toddling, I began note taking and it made a tremendous difference for me.
 Now, I’m walking.
 While my steps are slow and steady, they allow me to soak in more because there isn’t any rush.
 For me in this stage, the Principle Approach® path offers the most serene view ever.

 How did note taking impact my role as a home educating mother?